davedoesdemos/DatalakeDocs/README.md

 #### Regional Separation

 Where data is sourced from different regions it makes sense to land it locally in those regions in many scenarios.
 Once inside Azure, the networking uses a high speed network, and so processing may be able to leverage data from multiple locations.
-Conversely, latency from distance could interfere with processing time and so data may need to be colocated in one region for performance purposes.
+Conversely, latency from distance could interfere with processing time and so data may need to be co-located in one region for performance purposes.

 #### Security Boundaries